ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 companion to, JSON Pointer {{RFC6901}}.
 The purposes of the two standards are different.

-JSON Pointer is for identifying a single value within a JSON document whose structure is known.
+JSON Pointer is for identifying a single value within a JSON value whose structure is known.

-JSONPath can identify a single value within a JSON document, for example by using a Normalized Path.
-But JSONPath is also a query syntax that can be used to search for and extract multiple values from JSON documents whose structure is known only in a general way.
+JSONPath can identify a single value within a JSON value, for example by using a Normalized Path.
+But JSONPath is also a query syntax that can be used to search for and extract multiple values from JSON values whose structure is known only in a general way.

-A Normalized JSONPath can be converted into a JSON Pointer by converting the syntax, without knowledge of any JSON document.
+A Normalized JSONPath can be converted into a JSON Pointer by converting the syntax, without knowledge of any JSON value.
 The inverse is not generally true: a numeric path component in a JSON Pointer may identify a member of a JSON object or may index an array.
-For conversion to a JSONPath query, knowledge of the structure of the JSON document is needed to distinguish these cases.
+For conversion to a JSONPath query, knowledge of the structure of the JSON value is needed to distinguish these cases.

 # Acknowledgements